openai/openai-realtime-console/README.md

 // const USE_LOCAL_RELAY_SERVER_URL: string | undefined = 'http://localhost:8081';
 const USE_LOCAL_RELAY_SERVER_URL: string | undefined = void 0;
 ```

+This server is **only a simple message relay**, but it can be extended to:

+- Hide API credentials if you would like to ship an app to play with online
+- Handle certain calls you would like to keep secret (e.g. `instructions`) on
+  the server directly
+- Restrict what types of events the client can receive and send

+You will have to implement these features yourself.

 # Realtime API reference client